Microsoft Exchange Server 2010, 2013, or 2016

 Specify the settings for each selected database:

-cloud retention policy for Exchange backups (Full and Incrementals) – how long the backups should be stored in the cloud
+cloud retention policy for Exchange backups (full and incremental backups)—how long the backups should be stored in the cloud

-whether to store the last copy of Exchange database locally at “Temp folder path” (may be needed for an urgent restore in case of problems with Live database)
+store the last copy of an Exchange database locally at “Temp folder path” (may be needed for an urgent restore in case of problems with Live database)

 “Temp folder path” that is used to store Exchange database file (

 When connecting to a Network folder, please, enter the appropriate Windows credentials to access this folder.
-The Windows user should have FULL permissions for this folder (to be able to read/write/modify/delete files).
+The Windows user should have the full permissions for this folder (to be able to read/write/modify/delete files).

-Also, warnings may appear that are related to Exchange Server configuration, for instance “Please disable circular logging feature.”
-With this feature enabled, Incremental backups will not run (consult the Microsoft KBA for further details).
+Also, warnings may appear that are related to Exchange Server configuration, for example “Please disable circular logging feature”.
+With this feature enabled, incremental backups will not run (consult the Microsoft knowledge base article for further details).